Edited: March 29, 2018

 - Scalable for large groups: Sonetics’ broadcast mode lets larger groups (up to 99) connect in “listen-only” mode.
 Instructors have an open mic; students press the push-to-talk button to ask questions.

-- Active hearing protection: In each headset, personal sound dosimeters, stereo listen-through microphones and noise suppression technology provide an NRR of 20 dB plus protection from high impulse events such as gunshots, pile driving or jet engine starts.
+- Active hearing protection: In each headset, personal sound dosimeters, stereo listen-through microphones and noise suppression technology provide an NRR of 24dB plus protection from high impulse events such as gunshots, pile driving or jet engine starts.

 - Uncompromised situational awareness: Listen-through technology is a separate volume control from voice communication.
 Users can adjust how much environmental noise they want to let in so they don’t feel isolated.